Mehvix/notes/hugo/content/docs/cogsci-c100/ai-ml.md

 >{{< figure  src="/docs/cogsci-c100/ai-ml/g.png" >}}

 > Direct brain-to-brain communication in humans is also now possible
-- Two research participants are are positioned in two different buildings on campus
+>{{< figure  src="/docs/cogsci-c100/ai-ml/h.png" >}}
-    - The sender, left, thinks about firing a cannon at various points throughout a computer game
+>- Two research participants are are positioned in two different buildings on campus
-    - That signal is sent over the Web directly to the brain of the receiver, right, whose hand hits a touchpad to fire the cannon (Rao, Stucco, Ryan et al., 2014)
+>    - The sender, left, thinks about firing a cannon at various points throughout a computer game
-{{< figure  src="/docs/cogsci-c100/ai-ml/h.png" >}}
+>    - That signal is sent over the Web directly to the brain of the receiver, right, whose hand hits a touchpad to fire the cannon (Rao, Stucco, Ryan et al., 2014)

 ## Psychotherapy